-Saffron is a key element in cuisines from the Mediterranean to South Asia and is used in both sweet and savory preparations.
-It adds a distinctive floral flavor and golden color to fragrant rice dishes like paella, risotto and biryani, to frozen desserts like ice cream and kulfi as well as traditional teas.
-It is often paired with cardamom, pistachio and rosewater.
+Our uncommonly delicate Herati Saffron threads have a beautiful delicate floral flavor, golden color and warm, honeyed fragrance reminiscent of dried roses and fresh hay.
+The threads are pulled carefully from the flower, leaving a characteristic flame-colored tail.
+Saffron is a key element in sweet and savory cuisines from the Mediterranean to South Asia.
+It adds a distinctive floral flavor and golden color to fragrant rice dishes like paella, risotto and biryani, to frozen desserts like ice cream and kulfi, and to teas.

 - Steep a few threads in warm water when making crunchy baked rice

-- Add a handful of threads when making paella
+- Add a pinch of threads when making paella

-Our saffron is cultivated in the deserts of Herat province in western Afghanistan, on the border with Iran, where saffron has grown for thousands of years.
-During the annual harvest in November and December, farmers begin work at dawn, plucking the beautiful white and purple crocus flowers before the desert sun can wilt them and ruin the invaluable stamens.
-Each flower produces only three stamens, which are painstakingly extracted by hand and dried.
+Our saffron is cultivated in the deserts of the Herat province in western Afghanistan, on the border with Iran, where saffron has grown for thousands of years.
+During the annual harvest in November and December, farmers begin work at dawn, plucking the beautiful white and purple crocus flowers before the desert sun can wilt them and ruin the invaluable stigmas.
+Each flower produces only three stigmas, which are painstakingly extracted by hand and dried.

 Saffron is immensely valuable, and like any valuable product, dishonest traders may attempt to deceive consumers about the quality of their product.
-Safflower, a different flower entirely, is sometimes sold as saffron; safflower petals have straight, orange threads, while true saffron threads are deep red and curled and tangled.
-Lower grade saffron threads may also be cut and colored be with red dye to make them appear higher quality.
+Safflower, a different flower entirely, is sometimes sold as saffron; safflower petals have straight, orange threads, while true saffron threads are deep red, curled and tangled.
+Lower-grade saffron threads may also be cut and colored with red dye to make them appear higher quality.